Halcyon-Sensing/.github/profile/README.md

 ## About Us

 Halcyon Sensing is a specialized company focused on **remote sensing and data analysis** solutions.
 We leverage cutting-edge technology and expertise to provide actionable insights from geospatial and sensor data.
-Find us on [github](https://github.com/Halcyon-Sensing) or at [halcyonsensing.com](https://halcyonsensing.com).
+You can also find as at [halcyonsensing.com](https://halcyonsensing.com).

 ## Our Services